 If you are traveling to India, make sure not to skip MUMBAI.
 It is the most populous city in India with over 12 million people living in it.
-It’s a huge city that offers a lot to discover and it reflects all the aspects of life in India – from the biggest slums in the world to the some of world´s richest families – all of that is to be seen in Mumbai.
+It’s a huge city that offers a lot to discover and it reflects all the aspects of life in India. – From the biggest slums in the world to the some of world´s richest families – all of that just in Mumbai.

 In this text we will give a short city-guide on the best places to visit in Mumbai and tips and advises from the first hand.